 The Fellow must translate the implications for individual practical action of any body of social science research within the field of management or leadership (broadly defined).
 The translation shall consist of no more than three pages of text, in addition to an appended reference list.
 The translation must be based on research judged to be the highest standards in the field; however, the translation may clearly state that the action implications are generalized from the scholarly research.

-This translation will be re-written by a professional writer and then posted on the Center’s web page.
-Through this fellowship program the Center hopes to facilitate the translation of quality research into practice, and make those translations easily available to practitioners throughout the world.
+This translation will be edited by a professional writer and then posted on the Center’s Translations web page.
+Through this fellowship program, the Center hopes to facilitate the translation of quality research into practice, and make those translations easily available to practitioners throughout the world.

 Applicants should submit the following as email attachments to be considered: